opendexnetwork/opendex.network/04-swap-protocol.md

 ## Overview

 Once an order match is found in the taker’s order book, the swap protocol should be initiated.
-The current swap protocol assumes that the taker and maker are connected via a payment channel network (e.g. the [Lightning](http://lightning.network/) or [Connext Network](https://connext.network/)) with sufficient balance available for the swap.
+The current swap protocol assumes that the taker and maker are connected via a payment channel network (e.g. [Lightning](http://lightning.network/) or [Connext](https://connext.network/)) with sufficient balance available for the swap.
 The following is the swap protocol's "happy" flow:

 1. Taker finds a match, e.g. buying 1 BTC for 10k DAI
 2. Taker creates the private `r_preimage` and the public `r_hash` for the atomic swap